ledgersmb/ledgersmb-dev-docker/README.md

 which an image can be built and used in place of the oficial `ledgersmb/ledgersmb-dev-lsmb` image.

+# DB (PostgreSQL)

+Please note that the database container patches the PostgreSQL configuration for faster test performance rather than the reliability levels you'd want for your production environment (that is, data consistency isn't fully guaranteed on outage, which shouldn't be a problem for tests -- we'll simply re-run them -- but isn't a risk to be taken in production).

 # MailHog

 The default configuration, all mail sent from ledgersmb is 'caught' by